 B3 – BCI Horizon Scan – Industry Trends, Themes and Statistics

-Heather Merchan, Board Member, BCI US Chapter
+Heather Merchan, Frank Lady, and Lori Norman, BCI US Chapter Board

 What are the headlines that you will share when you return to the office after this conference?
 If your leadership team asks you what the industry hot topics and trends are, what would your response be?
 This session will cover the key trends, themes and statistics derived from the annual BCI horizon scan report.
 Our panel of practitioners will share insights as they explore emerging themes, and we will then take comments and questions from the room.
 You should leave this session armed with and understanding of current industry trends and emerging hot topics, along with practical insights from fellow resilience practitioners.

 C4 – Redefining Program Success: Establishing Command & Control